frictionlessdata/datapackage/patterns/README.md

 `resources`.
 For example if the maximum is 3 levels it would mean that a .zip file can contain any files including a .zip with the tabular data.

-At some point this pattern could be useful to indicate a resource in a type of file like .odt/.xlsx: to indicate a sheet in a spreadsheet or a table in an HTML file, or a sub-section of JSON.
+At some point this pattern could be useful to indicate a resource within a file like such as to indicate a sheet in a spreadsheet or a table in an HTML file, or a sub-section of JSON.
 This would need planning for the format, mediatype, hash, etc. and it's out of scope of this pattern.

 ## .tar.gz
 If we want to describe a `.tar.gz` with two files inside one possibility is: